Introduction and Holy Trinity of Web Development

 This includes user interface elements like menus and dropdowns, navigation bar, sidebars, headers, footers and also CSS animations.
 The front end of any website has to communicate with both, the user and the back-end part of the system.
 So, the front-end developer is responsible for the aestheticism, design and look of the website.
 Also, as per the recent market trends, a front-end developer must have the knowledge of making a website responsive to different devices, browsers, and screen sizes.
 This is because the market is very versatile, and different browsers and devices have some complications and properties that have to be kept into consideration before making a website or a blog (for example, the shadow property).

 Front-end developers also have to make sure that the user’s interaction with the website is smooth and friendly.
 A front-end developer doesn’t need back-end development skills and the websites created by the front-end developers doesn’t need to interact with information stored in a database in order to be functional.
+Most commonly seen job titles, related to the front-end development are:

 Now talking about the job opportunities, there are multiple job positions and vacancies available in the industry.
 However, the skill set required for a job profile at a company might differ completely from the skill set required at some other company for the same job profile.